Community caring for the Leschenault Estuary

 The Help the Estuary at Home component of the program includes community awareness raising forums, presentations and workshops increasing knowledge and skills on how residents can help the estuary in their own backyards.

-Estuary citizen science programs:
+Estuary citizen science programs

 Citizen science adds value to traditional scientific research and engages the community in a meaningful way.
 Through this program we are embedding citizen science opportunities into our research activities.
 For example, in partnership with Edith Cowan University, Bunbury a citizen science monitoring project will be delivered to determine the food availability in the Leschenault Estuary for migratory and non-migratory shorebirds.
 We are also collaborating with OzFish, on an educational fish-focused citizen science program to inspire community action in fish habitat restoration activities.